1PoPTRoN/1PoPTRoN/README.md

 - Open-source, systems, tooling
 - Why minimal setups hit different

-> “If it breaks, ill learn from it.
+> If it breaks, ill learn from it.
-> If it works, ill optimize it.”
+> If it works, ill optimize it.